johnsimmons2/learning-java/basics/README.md

 # Assignment
 ##### Adding methods
-1) The current code does not work.
+1) The method "myMethod" does not work.
 Fix it
 2) Add a new method that takes as input 2 numbers and returns their sum.
 3) Add a new method that takes as input 2 numbers and returns the larger one.
+4) Look up arrays, then create a method that takes as input an array of integers and returns the average value. (_hint: you need to look up for loops in Java_)
 ##### The Fibonacci Sequence
 This assignment is going to force you to use *recursion*.
 Recursion is when a method named 'recursion' you create calls itself.
 First, try creating a method that takes as input 2 numbers x and y, then, it returns immediately